nepal-online-school/noswebsite/_grade6/section-two/scope.md

 ---
-title: Getting Input
+title: Scope
-date: 25th April, 2020 8:00:00
+date: 8th May, 2020 9:00:00
 parent: /toc/section-two/
 tags:
-  - input
+  - scope
-description: Getting input from user
+description: Scope
-permalink: /toc/section-two/getting-input/
+permalink: /toc/section-two/scope/
-prev_link: /toc/section-two/variables-constants/
+prev_link: /toc/section-two/function-arg/
-comments: true
+next_link: /toc/section-two/naming-conventions/
 ---

-# Getting input from User in Ruby
+# Scope in Ruby

-Sometimes during the program you want ask user to interact with the program like asking his name or other details.

-This can be easily achieved by Ruby `gets` method which is opposite of `puts` which print the output to standard output device i.e monitor.

-In Ruby, we can get user input like this:
+In a very simple meaning, scope refers to the reach or visibility of something during the program.
+It rules.
+We'll be talking chiefly about two types: global and local variables.

 ```ruby
 puts "Enter your name: "